-Kismet’s colorful line of totes, which come in lime, gold, lavender, and orange, are in collaboration with Los Angeles-based Everybody World, a socially conscious fashion label.
+Kismet’s colorful totes, which come in lavender and orange, are in collaboration with Los Angeles-based Everybody World, a socially conscious fashion label.

-The T-shirts, baseball tees, and tube socks available at this LA institution’s online store are nice, but it’s all about Philippe’s incredible line of holiday ornaments featuring hot mustard, pickled eggs, and beef dip sandwiches.
+The t-shirts, baseball tees, and aprons available at this LA institution’s online store are nice, but it’s all about Philippe’s incredible line of holiday ornaments featuring hot mustard, pickled eggs, and beef dip sandwiches.

 Keep this bold black and yellow bandana from West Hollywood’s Strings of Life handy for protective and decorative purposes.

 The Spare Room